-Frequently Asked Questions about Ocoee River Whitewater Rafting
+Frequently Asked Questions About Ocoee River Rafting

-Do you need previous whitewater experience?
+Do I need previous whitewater experience?

 One of the great things about the Ocoee River is that there is no experience necessary!
 There will be a trained guide in each raft, and we think we have some great guides.
 After the trip you will too.